DeanHickerson/md-html-pdf/README.md

 ## To Do:
 - [x] Build html render and PDF creation
 - [x] Handle file paths better for the auto new file name
+- [ ] Turn it into a Electron App?
+- [ ] Make it a web app with Vue.js?

 ## Some Supported Elements